AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClaimTypeName.md

 ## `Get All Identity Provider Claim Type Names Header`

-Get Header for all Identity Provider Claims Type Names for an Identity Provider on a Tenant.
+Get Header for all Identity Provider Claims Type Names for an identity provider on a tenant.

 ### Request